AAbdihakim/alx-system_engineering-devops/0x00-shell_basics/README.md

-.9-firstdirdeletion - a script to remove a directory ./10-back - script to change from working directory to previous directory ./11-lists - script that lists all files in the current working dir, parent dir and boot dir
+.9-firstdirdeletion - a script to remove a directory ./10-back - script to change from working directory to previous directory ./11-lists - script that lists all files in the current working dir, parent dir and boot dir ./12-file_type - script to print a given file type